All Episodes

 Time Text

-Greetings, my friends, and welcome back.
+Greetings my friends and welcome back.

-It is Friday, and live from the Southern Command in Sunny South Florida.
+It is Friday and live from the Southern Command in sunny South Florida.

 It's open line Friday.

-Kinzoki, you know the drill here, folks.
+Kinduki, you know the drill here, folks.

-When we go to phones, you can discuss whatever you want.
+On Friday, when we go to phones, you can discuss whatever you want.

-Telephone number is 800-282-2882, and the email address rush at EIB Net.com.
+Telephone number is 800-282-2882 and the email address rush at EIBnet.com.

-There's an interesting story about Barack Obama.
+There's an interesting story about Barack Obama out there.

-Uh out there, uh it was in Waterloo, Iowa.
+He was in Waterloo, Iowa.

-He was asked about it on Wednesday in an interview on a TV station Cedar Rapids, said he stopped wearing the pin shortly after the attacks, and instead hoped to show his patriotism by explaining his ideas to citizens.
+He was asked about it on Wednesday in an interview on a TV station, Cedar Rapids, said he stopped wearing the pin shortly after the attacks and instead hoped to show his patriotism by explaining his ideas to citizens.

-The truth is that right after 9-11 I had a pen shortly after 9-11, particularly because as we were talking about the Iraq War and it became a substitute for I think true patriotism, which is speaking out on issues that are importance to our national security.
+Shortly after 9-11, particularly because as we were talking about the Iraq War, it became a substitute for, I think, true patriotism, which is speaking out on issues that are of importance to our national security.

-I now you can go look up the definition of patriotism in any dictionary you want, and that is not it.
+Now, you can go look up the definition of patriotism in any dictionary you want, and that is not it.

 Well, these guys have to redefine patriotism.

-Mrs. Clinton redefined patriotism once as uh being equal to criticizing a sitting president, dissent, and Obama's getting pretty close to the same thing.
+Mrs. Clinton redefined patriotism once as being equal to criticizing a sitting president, dissent.

-The interesting thing about this to me is now that we know that Elizabeth Edwards PR people send out questions that she wants to be asked to people that are going to be interviewing her in various media, because the guy at Air America Radio admitted it.
+The interesting thing about this to me is now that we know that Elizabeth Edwards, PR people send out questions that she wants to be asked to people that are going to be interviewing her in various media, because the guy at Air America Radio admitted it.

 He got a note from the PR person suggesting things that she wanted to be asked about.

-Of all the things that may be legit.
+Of all the things, that may be legit.

-But we also have to consider the possibility that the Obama campaign wants to be asked about this.
+The question for the TV station could have been legitimate, but we also have to consider the possibility that the Obama campaign wants to be asked about this.

 He's aiming it right at the fringe lunatic base.